 Requirements for graduation from the Valley Alternative Learning Transitioning School will remain the same as for all other students in their home district.
+Students must pass each course with a minimum of 2.0 to earn credit.

-When the student is admitted to the VALTS facility, the application will include the student's transcript, attendance records, State Assessment Scores and a listing of all courses required for graduation.
+When the student is admitted to the V.A.L.T.S. facility, the application will include the student's transcript, attendance records, State Assessment Scores and a listing of all courses required for graduation.

-The VALTS curriculum is designed to help those students lacking the required credits to graduate with his/her class.
+The V.A.L.T.S. curriculum is designed to help those students lacking the required credits to graduate with his/her class.
 It is not designed to be an accelerated option for traditional students to advance.